acheeseye/ai-playing-checkers/README.md

 - Piece objects now keep track of their livelihood through `m_alive`.
 # Non-Version Related Comments
 - (JH) Currently working on collision check/move piece functions.
 Feel free to make your own and/or put together a GUI!
 1/24
-- (JH) Currently working on implementing king transformations/movements.
+- (JH) ~~Currently working on implementing king transformations/movements.~~ 1/25
+- (JH) Currently working on all possible move generation.
 1/25
 - Here's a maybe helpful chart for all the playable positions:

 |P|L|A|Y|A|B|L|E|